practicalli/neovim/docs/index.md

 - ++enter++ : follow selected result

-## Sponsor my work
+## Sponsor Practicalli

 [![Sponsor practicalli-johnny](https://raw.githubusercontent.com/practicalli/graphic-design/live/buttons/practicalli-github-sponsors-button.png){ align=left loading=lazy }](https://github.com/sponsors/practicalli-johnny/)

-All sponsorship funds are used to support the continued development of [Practicalli series of books and videos](https://practical.li/){target=_blank}, although most of the work is done at personal cost and time.
+All sponsorship funds are used to support the continued development of [Practicalli series of books and videos](https://practical.li/){target=_blank}, although most work is done at personal cost and time.

 Thanks to [Cognitect](https://www.cognitect.com/){target=_blank}, [Nubank](https://nubank.com.br/){target=_blank} and a wide range of other [sponsors](https://github.com/sponsors/practicalli-johnny#sponsors){target=_blank} from the Clojure community for your continued support